ezagroba/mob-testing/mob-testing.md

 - have a charter specific enough to decide if you're deviating from it
 - stick with it, habits take longer to build
+- in doing the work, we discover what work we must do

 Notes:
 - nobody thinks mobbing is useful after just one session